palantir/gradle-baseline/README.md

 ### Applying Baseline plugins selectively or all at once

-The `com.palantir.baseline` plugin applies all `com.palantir.baseline-xyz` plugins to the current project.
+The `com.palantir.baseline` plugin applies all `com.palantir.baseline-xyz` plugins to all projects.
 In order to use only Checkstyle and IntelliJ support from Baseline, apply the required plugins selectively, e.g.:

 ```Gradle